-- reaction string is restricted to 55 characters and has a (FORTRAN) fixed format A(a,b)B,SF5,SF6,SF7,SF8,SF9.
+reaction string is restricted to 55 characters and has a (FORTRAN) fixed format A(a,b)B,SF5,SF6,SF7,SF8,SF9.
 The information allowed in each of these subfields is one char variable (coding word).
-These codings and their combinations attempt to represent an increasing diversity of experiments are regulated by the dictionaries.
-The most complicated one is #236 which allows as many as 1118 combinations in SF5-8.
-The codings have short names, are not self-explanatory and explanations are not given for all of them. - COMMON and DATA blocks are separate parts of the Entry for storage of measured or derived quantities.
-Physics/quantities are encrypted as EXFOR specific codes and combinations (e.g., PAR, DA/CRL, D/A, REL, EN-SEC ...), that maybe convenient for experienced compilers but not for a user who has to read the original paper to understand the content of Entry.
+These codings and their combinations attempt to represent an increasing diversity of experiments that is implemented through the EXFOR dictionaries.
+The most complicated one is #236 which allows as many as 1118 combinations in subfields 5 to8.
+The codings have short names and are not self-explanatory, the descriptions are given not for all of them

+COMMON and DATA blocks are separate parts of the Entry for storage of measured or derived quantities.
+Physics/quantities are encrypted as EXFOR specific codes and their combinations (e.g., PAR, DA/CRL, D/A, REL, EN-SEC ...).
+This maybe convenient for experienced compilers but not for a user who has to read the original paper to understand the content of Entry.